laninsky/genetic_diversity_diffs/README.md

   R package version 0.6.2. http://CRAN.R-project.org/package=stringr (for up-to-date citation information run citation("stringr" in R)

 #Version history#
+1.0.2: gave some more commented-out notes on the arlequin file in the examples folder

 1.0.1: made the output tables a little prettier for opening in excel